henry2004y/Vlasiator.jl/paper/paper.md

 # Summary

+Space weather is used to describe the environmental effects in the solar system caused by the solar wind, a stream of charged particles carrying the solar electromagnetic field.
 Vast majority of space in the solar system is filled with charged particles, i.e. plasma.
-Plasma can carry electromagnetic field and interacts with astronomical object's magnetic field to create a magnetosphere near the object.

-In near-Earth region, space weather is used to describe the environmental effects caused by the solar wind, a stream of charged particles carrying the solar electromagnetic field. `Vlasiator` [@palmroth2018vlasov] is a numerical model for collisionless ion-kinetic plasma physics, aiming at studying space weather in the global magnetosphere.
+Plasma can carry electromagnetic field and interacts with astronomical object's magnetic field to create a magnetosphere near the object. `Vlasiator` [@palmroth2018vlasov] is a numerical model for collisionless ion-kinetic plasma physics, aiming at studying space weather in the global magnetosphere.

 Due to the multi-dimensional approach at ion scales, Vlasiator's computational challenges are immense.
-The storage required to resolve the phase space can easily go beyond tegabytes, which requires efficient numerical tools for processing the data.
+The storage required to resolve the phase space distributions can easily go beyond tegabytes, which requires efficient numerical tools for processing the data.

 # Statement of need